md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 # Conclusion

+Collectively, the recommendations presented in this Executive Summary provide a phased, research-oriented pathway for strengthening Bangladesh's AI governance, policy intelligence, and innovation ecosystem.

 Bangladesh has an opportunity to move beyond isolated AI applications toward a coordinated, responsible, and evidence-based national capability.
-The proposed BAPIL framework offers a practical foundation for policy intelligence, AI governance, Bangla-language technology, public-sector innovation, talent development, and multi-stakeholder collaboration.
+The proposed BAPIL framework offers a practical foundation for policy intelligence, responsible AI governance, Bangla-language technology, public-sector innovation, talent development, and multi-stakeholder collaboration.

 Its success would depend not only on technology, but also on institutional leadership, trustworthy data, ethical governance, cybersecurity, skilled people, transparent processes, and public trust.
 BAPIL is therefore proposed as a long-term research and collaboration platform—one that supports existing national initiatives and helps ensure that AI contributes to public benefit, inclusive development, institutional resilience, and Bangladesh's long-term transformation.